vim-perl/vim-perl/CONTRIBUTING.md

 checkout of vim-perl.
 Taking the time to help out with issues you have found makes things easier on all of us, and that's the whole reason this is an open project. =)

+If you have read and understand these guidelines, add the text "I have read the guidelines" in your issue when you create it.

 # Helping Out

 If you would like to contribute to vim-perl, please be aware that we have a test suite which can